A monumental follow-up, considered to be the highlight of the series.

 While a Myst Masterpiece version was released with higher res renders, there was never one done for Riven.
 This was because a majority of original Riven data needed to do it was unfortunately lost.

-The game was however bundled throughout the years:
+The game was bundled throughout the years:

 As early as 2009, there was a fan effort to remake Riven into a realtime 3D game, known as "The Starry Expanse Project".
 They used camera-matching efforts and texture comparisons to the original to recreate Riven, essentially from scratch.